skirmess/App-ReportPrereqs/README.md

 # DESCRIPTION

-The `report-prereqs` utility will examine `cpanfile` for prerequisites with [Module::CPANfile](https://metacpan.org/pod/Module%3A%3ACPANfile).
+The `report-prereqs` utility will examine a `cpanfile`, `META.json`, or `META.yml` file for prerequisites with [Module::CPANfile](https://metacpan.org/pod/Module%3A%3ACPANfile) respectively [CPAN::Meta](https://metacpan.org/pod/CPAN%3A%3AMeta).
 It reports the version of all modules listed as prerequisites (including 'recommends', 'suggests', etc.).
 However, any 'develop' prerequisites are not reported, unless they show up in another category or the `--with-develop` option is used.